inspec/inspec/docs-chef-io/content/inspec/resources/sybase_session.md

     parent = "inspec/resources/os"
 +++

-Use the `sybase_session` Chef InSpec audit resource to test SQL commands run against a Sybase / SAP ASE database.
+Use the `sybase_session` Chef InSpec audit resource to test the SQL commands run against a Sybase / SAP ASE database.

 ## Availability